What is it?

 Government Funding has been targeted at pupils for whom we receive Pupil Premium funding.
 This is to ensure that our most disadvantaged children are able to access out of school activities to broaden and deepen their overall development.
 This follows feedback we received from both the children for whom we receive Pupil Premium funding and their parents.

-Pupils in receipt of Pupil Premium funding have their attainment monitored every half term to ensure they are making sufficient progress and that the interventions delivered by the teaching assistants are resulting in accelerated progress.
+Pupils in receipt of Pupil Premium funding have their attainment monitored every half term to ensure they are making sufficient progress and that the interventions delivered by the teachers and teaching assistants are resulting in accelerated progress.
 Specific targets are set for each individual pupil every term for the impact of the interventions to be measured against and these are reviewed and updated every term.

 All infant children now receive Universal Infant Free School Meals but if think your child may be eligible for Pupil Premium funding because of your family’s income level please contact the school office, (in confidence), to discuss registering and follow the instruction below.
 The Pupil Premium funding that will be used to support them achieving their full potential.